SpamScope/spamscope/README.md

 $ pip install -r requirements_optional
 ```

+Thug is not in requirements_optional.
+To install it go in Thug section.

 ### Faup
 [Faup](https://github.com/stricaud/faup) stands for Finally An Url Parser and is a library and command line tool to parse URLs and normalize fields.
 To install it follow the [wiki](https://github.com/SpamScope/spamscope/wiki/Installation#faup).